-There was a time when the dispatchers used legacy field service applications, and spreadsheets to track technician activities and field workers complete their work order using paper and pencil.
-With kind of an established process, it is tough for organizations to keep up with the increasing customer demands and remain competitive in today’s world.
+There was a time when the dispatchers used legacy field service applications and spreadsheets to track technician activities and field workers completed their work orders using paper and pencil.
+It was tough for organizations to keep up with increasing customer demands and remain competitive in today’s world.

 Field Service Management manages the organization’s end-to-end field activities like scheduling, invoicing, billing, optimization, customer portals, vehicle tracking, and customer information.

 There are three critical users in Field Service Management:

 1. Field Service Agent/Call Center Executive:

 Service Agent is the first point of contact for clients.
 Once the agent receives a service request from the client, he/she will create a case on a particular request.
 From the case, the agent will create a work order and service appointment.

 FSL Dispatcher deals with the records, work orders, and service appointments.
 The dispatcher will have the dispatch console access to dispatch service appointments to the right Technician at the right time.
 The dispatch console plays a major role here to dispatch service appointments more efficiently.

 3. Field Service Technician:

 The Field Service Technician uses Field Service Lightning mobile app on their mobiles/iPads to receive service appointments.
 The first task of the Technician is to inspect the work order if it needs any parts.
 If yes, the Technician needs to check for those parts in his inventory/ van location.
 If the Technician doesn’t have the required parts, he’d need to request the parts from a nearby warehouse or from other technicians.
 Once he receives the required parts, he adds them in the line items for the work order.

 While the technician adds parts to the work order, the list price automatically populates from the price book, which is associated with the work order’s work type.